AuditTrail Deployment Guide

 docker compose up -d --build

-The stack exposes:
+The stack exposes (host-loopback only):

 PortServiceDescription